The Bylaws of an organization are the governing documents. Any changes to the Bylaws must be approved by the Members of the Association.

 Section 2.
-The Board of Directors shall be made up of the Executive Committee, the immediate Past President, the chairman of any Academy formed in accordance with Article XV of the Association’s bylaws, one student member, one pharmacy technician member and 10 additional active member pharmacists.
-The President shall be Chairman and the Executive Vice President shall be Secretary of the Board of Directors with the Executive Vice President having no vote.
-The student member, pharmacy technician member, and the Chair of any Academy shall have the power to vote on all matters which come before the Board of Directors.
+The Board of Directors shall be made up of the Executive Committee, the immediate Past President, the chairman of any Academy formed in accordance with Article XV of the Association’s bylaws, one student member from each school of pharmacy located in the state, one pharmacy technician member, one new practitioner and 10 additional active member pharmacists.
+A New Practitioner is defined as a pharmacist who has graduated from pharmacy school within the last 5 years, elected for a 3-year term.
+The President shall be Chairman and the Chief Executive Officer shall be Secretary of the Board of Directors with the Chief Executive Officer having no vote.
+The student members shall collectively have a single vote.
+The pharmacy technician member, and the Chair of any Academy shall have the power to vote on all matters which come before the Board of Directors.
 The Chairman shall only vote in case of a tie.
 Members of the Board of Directors shall either reside or practice in the State of Connecticut.

 Section 4.
 Any Board of Director who is absent for 3 unexcused Board of Director meetings per year shall be deemed to have resigned.
 In this event the President may appoint a successor for the remainder of the term.
 Any member of the Board of Directors may be removed from office for any reason by a two-thirds (2/3) vote in favor of the removal by the whole Board of Directors

 Section 5.
 Duties of the Board of Directors.